What is an Accreditation Mentor?

 How to apply

-Accreditation covers all aspects of a museum’s business, so it’s unlikely that a single individual will have all of the necessary professional skills to advise on each area, with the same level of expertise.
+Accreditation covers all aspects of a museum’s business, so it’s unlikely that a single individual will have all the necessary professional skills to advise on each area, with the same level of expertise.

 Support for Accreditation Mentors